Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Upload of order lists (CSV, Excel)

-Saveable order lists for recurring orders
+Saveable order lists for repeated orders

-One-click reorders of previous purchases
+One-click reordering of previous orders

-5. Quotation process and inquiry function
+5. Quotation Process and Inquiry Function

 Many B2B transactions start with a quote: